Anurag-Basuri/AI-Based-Exam-Evaluation-System/Readme.md

 ### Student experience

-- JWT-based authentication and secure sessions.
+- Secure authentication (JWT) and session handling.
-- Dashboard to view and join available exams.
+- Dashboard to browse and join exams.
-- Distraction-free exam UI with automatic and manual save options.
+- Focused exam UI with autosave and manual save.
-- Submit exams and view results with per-question feedback.
+- Submit exams and view per-question feedback.
-- Raise and track support issues (real-time updates via Socket.IO).
+- Report issues and follow their resolution (Socket.IO real-time updates).

 ### Teacher & admin experience

-- Create, edit, publish exams with multiple question types (MCQ, subjective).
+- Create/edit/publish exams (MCQ and subjective).
-- Monitor live submissions and student progress.
+- Monitor student progress in real time.
-- AI-assisted grading pipeline for objective questions and to assist subjective review.
+- AI-assisted grading pipeline to speed subjective review.
-- Manage and resolve student issues, with history and replies.
+- Issue management and response history.

 ### Platform & technology

-- Real-time updates via Socket.IO.
+- Real-time via Socket.IO
-- RESTful API built with Express and Mongoose.
+- REST API with Express + Mongoose
-- Input validation using `express-validator`.
+- Input validation with express-validator
-- Responsive React UI (Vite).
+- Frontend: React + Vite, React Router
-- Role-based access control and inline styling + CSS.
+- Role-based access control
+- Simple inline styling and global CSS for quick customization

 ---

-## How it works (high-level)
+## How it works (high level)

-- Students start exams (server creates a Submission).
-- Answers are autosaved periodically; the server persists them into the Submission document.
+1. Student starts an exam → server creates a Submission.
+2. Student answers are autosaved periodically to that Submission.
-- When time expires or the student submits, the server finalizes and triggers evaluation.
+3. On submit or time expiry the server finalizes and triggers evaluation.
-- Teachers can review, adjust evaluations, and publish results.
+4. Teachers can review, adjust scores, and publish results.

 ---